muarshad01/Docker_and_Kubernetes/05_Docker_Compose_with_Multiple_Local_Containers.md

 version: '3' 						# Version of docker-compose
 services:
 	redis-server: 					# Container
-    		image: 'redis'				# -- Make it using the 'redis' image
+    		image: 'redis'			# -- Make it usE the 'redis' image
   	node-app: 					    # Container
     		build: . 				# -- Make it using the Dockerfile in current directory
     		ports: 					# -- Map port 4001 to 8081
       		- "4001:8081" 				# '-' in a yml file is used to specify an arry; or one port here